 Hypotension, while much less common, can be directly related to pregnancy.
 Your circulatory system expands during pregnancy to accommodate your fetus.
 As circulation expands, you might experience a small drop in blood pressure.
 According to the AHA, this is most common during the first 24 weeks of pregnancy.
 Still, this amount is usually not significant enough to cause concern.

 - blood loss

-- malnutrition, particularly a lack of folic acid and B vitamins
+- malnutrition, particularly a lack of folic acid, B vitamins, and vitamin D

 Mild cases of hypotension usually don’t require treatment.
 Instead, your doctor may advise you to use caution when standing up so you don’t fall.
 More serious cases may require you to:

 Hypertension puts you and your baby at an increased risk of complications.
 These include: